dotnet/docs/docs/machine-learning/tutorials/predict-prices-with-model-builder.md

 * **payment_type:** The payment method (cash or credit card) is a feature.
 * **fare_amount:** The total taxi fare paid is the label.

 The `label` is the column you want to predict.
-When performing a regression task, the label is a numerical value.
-In this price prediction scenario, the amount of a taxi ride is being predicted.
+When performing a regression task, the goal is to predict a numerical value.
+In this price prediction scenario, the cost of a taxi ride is being predicted.
 Therefore, the **fare_amount** is the label.
 The identified `features` are the inputs you give the model to predict the `label`.
 In this case, the rest of the columns are used as features or inputs to predict the fare amount.

 ## Choose a scenario